 The social and economic consequences of health: causal analysis using intergenerational UK data

-An extensive analysis of the causal effects of health on socio-economic outcomes over the life-course, assessing the economic return to maintaining good health
+An extensive analysis of the causal effects of health on socio-economic outcomes over the life-course, assessing the economic return to maintaining good health.

-The aim of this project is to improve our understanding of health as an asset in the production of social and economic outcomes.
+The aim of this project was to improve our understanding of health as an asset in the production of social and economic outcomes.
 Greater knowledge in this area will strengthen the arguments for public policy that promotes good population health as a means to improving socio-economic life outcomes amongst the population.
-At a time when there are numerous crises in population health - poor nutrition linked to increasing poverty, obesity, poor air-quality - this ambitious project seeks to better understand and quantify the causal impact of health on later social and economic outcomes throughout the life course.
+At a time when there are numerous crises in population health – poor nutrition linked to increasing poverty, obesity, poor air-quality – this ambitious project helps to better understand and quantify the causal impact of health on later social and economic outcomes throughout the life course.